Kirk Shooting Investigation, Economic Round-up, Brazil's Bolsanaro Convicted

 I stopped to talk to Utah Valley University freshman James Jordan, who was walking through campus, and he said he remains pretty rattled.

-The other night we had cops at our apartment just doing their protocol, and it was a little unsettling and not knowing for sure how safe we really are.
+The other night we had cops in our apartment just doing their protocol and it was a little unsettling and not knowing for sure how safe we really are.

 Law enforcement gathered this from where the shooter escaped from the roof, right?